Valve’s Steam Deck merges Switch convenience with PC gaming

 Join executive leaders at the AI at the Edge & IoT Summit.
 Watch now!

-Like the Switch, it has support for adock that will connect the device to a TV.
+Like the Nintendo Switch, it has support for a dock that will connect the device to a TV.
 You have to buy the dock separately.
 You can play games from your Steam library on the machine.

-Systems will start shipping this December in North America and Europe..
+Systems will start shipping this December in North America and Europe.
 Valve has worked with hardware before, notably with the Steam Machine PCs and the Valve Index VR platform.

-Along with the usual controller buttons like two analog sticks, shoulder pads, and four face buttons, the Steam Deck also has two touch sensitive pads that players can use to replicate mouse movements, which can be important for many PC games.
+Along with the usual controller buttons, two analog sticks, shoulder pads, and four face buttons, the Steam Deck also has two touch-sensitive pads that players can use to replicate mouse movements, which can be important for many PC games.
+It also probably explains the odd location of the analog sticks, as the touchpads are located where they usually are found on a controller.
+There are also two additional grip triggers on the back of the machine.
+The display is a 7-inch touchscreen.
+Steam Deck also includes gyro controls.

 The placement of the analog sticks is interesting.
 Usually, these are above or below the direction pad and the face buttons.
 Here, the analog sticks are next to them, close to the display.